Guide to Bamboos in western cultivation

 See also: Quick identification by photos Vegetative Key to Cultivated Genera

-For cultivated bamboo of Europe, N America, and many other temperate or subtropical parts of the world, the species are being studied to produce an online guide.
-In an ideal world, this would eventually have accurate reliable names, better descriptions that are verified from cultivated plants, and detailed illustrations (close-up photos) of the most important parts of the plant for identification by botanical detail.
+For cultivated bamboo of Europe, N America, and many other temperate or subtropical parts of the world, the species are slowly being studied to produce an online guide.
+In an ideal world, this would soon have accurate reliable names, better descriptions that are verified from cultivated plants, and detailed illustrations (close-up photos) of the most important parts of the plant for identification by botanical detail.

 Meanwhile there are other similar websites with a wider coverage, but less detail, notably Fred Vaupel’s excellent German-language website, several well-illustrated books, and a list of all cultivated bamboos in the US.